chainflip-io/chainflip-backend/state-chain/pallets/cf-vaults/README.md

 ## Overview

 The module contains functionality to manage the vault rotation that has to occur for the ChainFlip validator set to rotate.
-Vault rotations occur at Epoch transitions or when forced by governance, or due to an emergency rotation when a defined proportion of validators go offline.
+Vault rotations occur at Epoch transitions or when forced by governance.

 Vault rotation can be thought of a two-stage process: 1.
 Keygen 2.
 Rotation.